Tomb of Jahangir, Lahore - History And More

 Architecture of Jahangir's Tomb

 The Tomb of Jahangir is a stunning monument located within a beautifully landscaped walled garden.
 Its four 30-meter tall minarets are decorated with intricate paintings, pietra dura inlay, and colorful marble.
-Inside, the tomb is further embellished with luxurious décor, making it a sight to behold.
+The tomb is embellished with luxurious décor, making it a sight to behold.

 The Tomb of Jahangir features two large stone and brick entrances on either side facing north and south.
 These entrances lead to the Akbari Serai, a square courtyard with an impressive view of the garden in front of the mausoleum.
 The garden is filled with four-bricked canals that branch out from the center, and in the past were adorned with numerous fountains.